KRM7/gapp/docs/algorithms.md

 ## Selecting the algorithm

-By default, if no algorithm is explicitly specified for the GA, a default one will automatically be selected based on the number of objectives of the fitness function being used.
+By default, if no algorithm is explicitly specified for the GA, a default one will be automatically selected based on the number of objectives of the fitness function.
 As a result of this, the default algorithm used by the GA will always be compatible with the fitness function regardless of the number of objectives.